ayush1929/ayush1929.github.io/README.md

-# Ayush Patel - Data Analyst Portfolio
+# Ayush Patel - Portfolio

 Welcome to my portfolio website!
 This portfolio showcases my skills, projects, and experiences as a Data Analyst and Programmer.
 Below you'll find the structure of the site and links to my various projects and achievements.